VentGrey/scanrs/README.md

 https://www.reddit.com/r/rust/comments/dy365h/only_one_wish_for_rust_2020/

+> 2023 update: I've realized the terrible mistake I've made by publishing this.
+Adding up to the dependency-hell problem because devs are independent-no-more.
+I'll keep maintaining this "feature complete" crate.
+However, I plead to you, please, don't be an npm user and get a library for dead-simple things :) checkout [rust easy snippets for this](https://github.com/VentGrey/rust-easy-snippets)

 scanrs is a small working rust crate that makes handling user input easier.

-Rust has a rather "weird" way to read std input, even though asking for user input inside terminal applications is a little outdated.
+Rust has a rather ~~"weird"~~ verbose way to read std input, even though asking for user input inside terminal applications is a little outdated.
+If you cannot rely on the command-line arguments for reliable input, this crate can prove itself useful.

-But it's neccesary in some cases or in begginer-exercises to ask for a proper input, sadly doing this in rust results in long lines of text and the end program turns very verbose.
+The other case-scenario in my head is to use this to aid new rustaceans to ask for a proper input, sadly doing this in rust results in long lines of text and the end program turns very verbose (not really).

-This library just attempts to make reading standard primitive types easier which makes it faster, simple to understand and lightweight.
+This library just attempts to make reading standard primitive types (and two more cases) easier which makes it faster, simple to understand and lightweight.

 ## How to use it?

-This crate doesn't have much science behind it, to it's fairly simple to use, you just call the function you wish.
+This crate doesn't have much science behind it, to it's fairly simple to use, you just assign a variable and set it's value to the result of the function you wish.

 ### One way of reading user input in rust: